 Usually, you can relieve symptoms on your own with lifestyle changes and/or over-the-counter medication.
 However, if you often get indigestion and it’s very painful, it could be a sign you have an underlying medical condition, such as gallbladder disease, gastro-oesophageal reflux disease (GORD) or ulcers.

-Indigestion or dyspepsia often occurs after eating too much or too fast.
-Indigestion can also be caused, or made worse, by:
+Indigestion often occurs after eating too much or too fast.
+It can also be caused, or made worse, by:

 Your GP will discuss your symptoms with you and may examine your abdomen.

 Depending on your symptoms and their severity, your GP may refer you for tests to rule out certain diseases — this will determine what treatment you need.
 Tests may include:

 If the results are inconclusive, your GP may refer you for further tests or to a gastroenterologist, a consultant specialising in the digestive system.

 Certain lifestyle changes can provide indigestion relief.
 Try to:

 You may find that taking over-the-counter indigestion remedies bring relief, such as antacids.

 Your GP can also prescribe stronger antacids or:

 If you’re taking a medication that can cause indigestion, your GP may change your medication or alter the dosage.